SovereignCloudStack/scs-training/README.md

 abuse.
 Please report any copyright violation to the ITU and <s7n@garloff.de>.

 ## PDF
-The `Makefile` allows you to build a nicely formatted PDF using PanDoc.
+The `Makefile` allows you to build a nicely formatted PDF using PanDoc and LuaLaTeX.
 Find it also on SCS' nextcloud.

 ## Table of Contents
 ### [Introduction](Introduction/)